Going Solo, Travel Narrative

 Free Nuts: It’s the Little Things

 The same person who scans your bag will also check your boarding pass, and you will be free to enjoy Porter Air’s A-MAZ-ING lounge.
-There’s wifi, and a fleet of desktop Macs (if you left your own Macbook at home, which I did not).
+There’s wifi which you can use to search for linksys router login, and a fleet of desktop Macs (if you left your own Macbook at home, which I did not).
 There’s free water, juice, cookies, and almonds.
 There are overstuffed chairs with tables bearing beaded lamps.
 I’ve been to nice restaurants with less ambiance.

 The ‘Mama Bear’ of Airplanes